LATEST ED HALE BIO

 Hale refers to his various forays into business as “a hobby and fun way to express his creativity.”
 His newest business venture is a company called Optum Consulting, a New York based business consulting firm with team-consultants in different cities all over the world that specializes in corporate and product branding, advertising and marketing, and integrating Web2.0 technologies.
 The firm helps start-ups and entrepreneurs to Fortune 500 companies optimize their businesses, helps them run smoother and more efficiently, and bring new products to market.

-Ed Hale converted to Islam and took the Muslim name of Haafez in order to marry his current wife, former Microsoft Engineer Nahal Mishel-Ghashghai, in a proper Persian ceremony, and she then immediately converted to Christianity in order to marry Hale in a traditional Christian ceremony.
+Ed Hale converted to Islam and took the Muslim name of Haafez in order to marry his current wife, Nahal Mishel-Ghashghai, in a proper Persian ceremony, and she in turn converted to Christianity in order to marry Hale in a traditional Christian ceremony.
 “I don’t see it as that big a deal,” said Hale at the time.
 “If anything it just shows that true love transcends everything, including what society calls religion.
 It’s semantics.
 We both believe in a ‘divine force’ and we both believe in love.
 So we did what we had to.”

-Hale has had his own YouTube channel called TranscendentTV since 2006 where he often videoblogs or posts new songs before they are professionally recorded and released to the public.
+Hale has had his own YouTube channel called TranscendentTV since 2006 where he often videoblogs or posts new songs before they are officially released to the public.
 In 2006 Hale posted ninety-six different videoblogs to YouTube as an experiment to measure what the most popular subjects in Western Culture were.
-Conclusion: for better or worse, sex sex and sex.
+Conclusion: for better or worse, sex, gossip and conspiracy.

 Ed Hale is half English and half Italian.
 He was estranged from his biological father since the age of three and was raised, along with his younger brother, by a single mother, but reconnected with his father when he was 28 years old.